healerf18/Python-Crash-Course/README.md

 Friends and their favorite coding languages:
 If favorite_languages = {'jen':'python', 'sarah':'C', 'edward':'ruby', 'phil':'python'},
-and friends = ['sarah', 'edward'], print 'Hi <x>' for each name, except for your friends 'sarah' and 'edward' print 'Hi <x>, I see you love <y>.'
+and friends = ['sarah', 'edward'], print 'Hi name' for each name, except for your friends 'sarah' and 'edward' print 'Hi <x>, I see you love <y>.'

 You have a new friend, Erin, <friends = ['sarah', 'edward', 'erin']>.
 Ask her to tell you her favorite language.